sodadata/docs/soda-cloud/anomaly-dashboard.md

 * There is no column that contains TIME type data (TIMESTAMP, DATE, DATETIME, etc.) which a freshness check requires.
 Where it cannot detect a column with the necessary data type, Soda leaves the **Freshness** tile blank.
 * There is no column that contains NUMBER type data (INT, FLOAT, etc.) which an average metric check requires.
 Where it cannot detect a column with the necessary data type, Soda leaves the **Average** tile blank.

+### Known issues and limitations

+* Soda anomaly dashboard does not profile columns that contain timestamps or dates.
+As such, Soda only executes a freshness check for such columns for the anomaly dashboard to validate data freshness, but not anomalies in the columns that contain dates or timestamps.

 ## Add anomaly notifications